A mom in Tennessee gave her 11-year-old daughter a lesson in kindness that she will probably remember for the rest of her life.

 At that moment, it all clicked.
 This brilliant woman just explained the importance of kindness to a tween with only a tube of toothpaste and a plate.

-Once words come out of our mouth, whether they are kind or cruel, we cannot take them back.
+Once words come out of our mouths, whether they are kind or cruel, we cannot take them back.

 “Use your words carefully, Breonna,” she concluded.
 “When others are misusing their words, guard your words.
 Make the choice every morning that life-giving words will come out of your mouth.
 Decide tonight that you are going to be a life-giver in middle school.
 Be known for your gentleness and compassion.
 Use your life to give life to a world that so desperately needs it.
 You will never, ever regret choosing kindness.”